PYJasonNg/A-research-project-on-correlation-between-income-democracy-political-stability-and-corruption/README.md

 Inside the repository are the following files:
 - The essay itself
 - The Stata do-file
-- The dataset that was compiled and analysed
+- The dataset that was compiled and analysed myself from datapoints from the World Bank, Transparency International, Economist Intelligence Unit and TheGlobalEconomy.com